Palaeoisopus: Paleoecology

 Palaeoisopus may have been a nektonic pycnogonid that swam around the sea floor by moving its oar-like legs.
 The robust chelifores and hooked claws suggest it was a predator.
 Based on the purported large eyes, Bergström et al. 1980 suggest it rely on visual cues to find preys, with associated stalked crinoid (sea lily) as a possible target.
-This was questioned by Sabroux et al. 2024, as they re-interpreted it as blind and the association with crinoid was limited only to juvenile specimens.
+This was questioned by Sabroux et al. 2024, as they reinterpreted it as blind and the association with crinoid was limited only to juvenile specimens.